getsolus/solus-site.github.io/content/blog/2017-03-05-this-week-in-solus-install-41.md

 ## Linux Driver Management

-Ikey has spent considerable amount of time this week dedicated to shaping up our Linux Driver Management tool, which will be responsible for our switchable graphics solution, initially targetting Optimus.
+Ikey has spent considerable amount of time this week dedicated to shaping up our Linux Driver Management tool, which will be responsible for our switchable graphics solution.
+The initial version of LDM will enable always-on Optimus, as that is the highest priority item, before moving on to switchable graphics itself.

 We're able to detect multiple system configurations, across:

-- AMD APU or CPU + AMD GPU
+- AMD Integrated Graphics + AMD GPU
-- Intel CPU + AMD GPU
+- Intel Integrated Graphics + AMD GPU
-- Intel CPU + NVIDIA GPU
+- Intel Integrated Graphics + NVIDIA GPU

 Now the work is beginning on having LDM configure X.Org, Mesa, and so-forth.
 Additionally, we'll be obsoleting `gl-driver-switch` and putting LDM into `system.base`, meaning LDM will be seamlessly rolled out to existing users, deprecating old scripts and paving an easier route to LDM being shipped in future snapshot ISOs.